stefanklut/Mr-Potatohead/README.md

 ## Description
 This is an app that virtually recreates the beloved childrens toy "Mr Potatohead".
 The interface is a picture of the standard body of the "Mr Potatohead" with checkboxes underneath that add or remove the body parts.
+The checkboxes are linked to a java program that can toggle the visiblity of the images that the "Mr Potatohead" is made out of.

 ## Screenshots